Stay Warm and Dry with the Proper Work Clothes this Winter

 Also working on the site down the street were welders working at heights.
 They were working from bucket trucks, and were wearing Arc Flash shock-absorbing lanyards.
 While these are great products, and protect against high heat while maintaining fall protection integrity, they are only compliant once the aerial lift reaches 18.5 feet and provides sufficient fall clearance for the devices to deploy.

-A newer option for these guys are the DBI-SALA Nano-Lok Arc Flash Rated SRLs.
+A newer option for these guys are the MSA Latchways Arc Flash PFL.
 These self-retracting lifelines are priced in the same general range of a more traditional shock-absorbing lanyard yet they have quick-activating fall arrest which stops payout of the lifeline within inches and drastically reduces fall distances and thus fall clearance.
 They are compliant on the way up to the work as well as once they arrive, and they have 100% Kevlar lifelines and shock pack covers for high heat and cut resistance.

 Not to beat on the advantages of these Arc Flash SRLs overly much, but also, because they stop a fall so quickly, there is a much greater chance a worker would be able to self-rescue.
 Far better than finding yourself dangling helplessly from your anchorage and waiting for the guys to come along and get you down.